manoj-ayyappan/Calc/README.md

 # Calc
-Calculate square and cube of a number
+An Android app to Calculate the square and cube of a number